Azure-Samples/azure-sql-db-graphql-hasura/README.md

 For this app, deploy the code and run with `yarn run dev`, then point the various GraphQL calls (currently pointed at localhost:8080/v2/graphql) where the GraphQL API end point is deployed to.
 This GraphQL end point will be listed after the execution of the Terraform script as the `hasura_uri_path` variable.

-Even though you won't need it for this example, the output variable `sqlserver_dsn` variable shows the full DSN connection string to the SQL Server deployed in Azure.
+Even though you won't need it for this example, the output variable `sqlserver_dsn` variable shows the full DSN connection string to the Azure SQL deployed in Azure.

 ### Todo App Quickstart